it-at-m/digiwf-s3-integration/README.md

 <h3 align="center">DigiWF S3 Integration</h3>

   <p align="center">
-    This is a Spring Boot Starter library to connect to S3 compatible services.
+    This is a Spring Boot Starter library to connect to S3 compatible services
      <!-- <br />
    <a href="https://github.com/it-at-m/digiwf-s3-integration"><strong>Explore the docs »</strong></a> -->
     <br />